akashbhadouria/rick-morty-graphql/README.md

     		videoPosted: [Video!]
     }

-In the above example we have made the type of the values required for different fields.
+In the above example, we have made the type of values required for different fields.
 Now let’s understand `friends: [User!]!,` this line.
 Here we are making the array type of friends User, required, if in case friends exist, also we are making the array required by adding [User]!
 Line.